StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         CREATE KEYSPACE thehive WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor': '3' } AND durable_writes = 'true';
         ```

+5. Create role and grant permissions.

-5. **Create Role and Grant Permissions**: Finally, create a role named thehive and grant permissions on the thehive keyspace.
-Choose a password for the role:
+    Finally, create a role named `thehive` and grant permissions on the `thehive` keyspace.

     !!!
 Example ""